jaeho3690/Matrix_multiplication_python/README.md

 ## Acknowledgement
 It took me so long to figure out why Strassen takes longer implementation time than standard matrix multiplication even though it has a lower algorithm complexity.
-To answer this in [stackoverflow](https://stackoverflow.com/questions/11495723/why-is-strassen-matrix-multiplication-so-much-slower-than-standard-matrix-multip).
+To answer this check [stackoverflow](https://stackoverflow.com/questions/11495723/why-is-strassen-matrix-multiplication-so-much-slower-than-standard-matrix-multip).

 Another article you can check out is [here](https://martin-thoma.com/strassen-algorithm-in-python-java-cpp/)